MicrosoftLearning/MS-4001-Build-collaborative-apps-for-Microsoft-Teams/Instructions/Labs/5-Exercise 4.md

 In addition to the "resetPassword" command, you plan to add more commands to handle other common queries, turning the bot into a comprehensive self-service tool for the organization's employees.

-## Overview

-### Skilling Tasks

-In this exercise, you will practice the following tasks:

-- Create a bot using Teams Toolkit
-- Send an adaptive card from a bot
-- Register a bot in Microsoft Azure
-- Deploy source code to Azure
-- Distribute your app for all users in your organization
-- Pre-install your app for all users in your organization

-### Exercise tasks
+## Exercise tasks

-You will need to complete the following tasks to complete the exercise:
+You need to complete the following tasks to complete the exercise:

-1. Access and review the project
+1. Create the bot using Teams Toolkit
-1. Define the command in the app manifest
+2. Configure the manifest
-1. Create the adaptive card
+3. Create an Adaptive Card
-1. Handle the command
+4. Handle the command
-1. Provision resources
-1. Deploy to Azure
-1. Publish to your organization
-1. Pre-install for all users

 **Estimated completion time:** 17 minutes